 (1) Complete & submit an application.
 Of note, we will contact the vet indicated on your application for a reference.
-Information provided is used to help us match a pup with your lifestyle.
+The information provided is used to help us match a pup with your lifestyle.
 We will work with you and answer any questions.

 (2) Home Visit is scheduled. **Please be patient while waiting to hear back from us & check your SPAM folder just in case we already responded.** CHAAMP runs on volunteer power and it may take a week or so before we can get back in touch with you.
 If you have not heard from us, please let us know.